TristanGramsch/Enhanced-whoop-coach/readme.txt

 ├── whoop_api_client/       # Pull and process WHOOP data (FastAPI)
-├── model_training/         # Train ML models and track experiments with MLflow ├── data_intelligence/      # Analyze HRV trends and model outputs ├── journal_analysis/       # Extract behavioral features from voice journals
-├── llm_agent/              # Reason over data and predict HRV (prompt-based) ├── orchestrator/           # Schedule and orchestrate all workflows (Dagster) ├── shared/                 # Common constants, schemas, and utilities └── README.md
+├── model_training/         # Train ML models and track experiments with MLflow ├── data_intelligence/      # Analyze HRV trends and model outputs ├── journal/       # Record and extract insights from voice journals ├── llm_agent/              # Reason over data and predict recovery ├── orchestrator/           # Schedule and orchestrate all workflows (Dagster) ├── shared/                 # Common constants, schemas, and utilities └── README.md
 ```

-Each subdirectory can be developed as a Git submodule.

----

 ## Components

 ### 1. `whoop_api_client/`

+- Continously pull WHOOP data.
-- Pull WHOOP data daily using OAuth2 (client ID & secret).
+- Use OAuth2 to authenticate (client ID & secret).
-- Use FastAPI to implement and trigger data pulls.
-- Process data locally and store it in structured formats (e.g., CSV or Parquet).
+- Process data and store it in a duckDB.

 ### 2. `model_training/`

 - Use PyCaret, scikit-learn, XGBoost, or PyTorch for model training.
+The more models, the better.
-- Track all experiments using **MLflow**:
+- Track experiments using **MLflow**:
   - Log model parameters, training metrics, and artifacts.
   - Register top N models (e.g., best 10) for downstream use.
+- The most important metric to predict is HRV.
+But train models to also predict RR and RHR.
-- Train models to predict:
+- Registered models continously re-train and report predictions.
-  - HRV for the next day.
-  - HRV for the next 7 days (rolling forecast).

 ### 3. `data_intelligence/`

-- Analyze raw WHOOP data and model predictions.
+- Analyze data and model predictions.
 - Identify trends and forecast reliability.
-- Visualize prediction accuracy, HRV trends, and anomalies.
+- Visualize prediction accuracy, HRV, RHR, and RR trends, and anomalies.
 - Output daily and weekly structured summaries for the agent.

 ### 4. `journal_analysis/`

 - Accept daily voice recordings.
-- Transcribe audio (e.g., via Whisper).
+- Transcribe audio.
-- Extract structured behavioral/contextual features.
-- Time-align journal insights with WHOOP and model data.
+- Perform voice analysis.

 ### 5. `llm_agent/`

-- A simple prompt-based LLM that:
+- An agent (like GPT-5) that:
   - Reads in data summaries and model outputs.
+  - Remembers past choices and outcomes.
-  - Produces a probabilistic HRV forecast.
+  - Produces a probabilistic HRV, RHR, RR, forecast.
   - Justifies its prediction in natural language.

 ### 6. `orchestrator/`